WordPress/gutenberg/blocks/README.md

 - `title: string` - A human-readable localized text to be shown as the tooltip label of the control's button
 - `subscript: ?string` - Optional text to be shown adjacent the button icon as subscript (for example, heading levels)
 - `isActive: ?boolean` - Whether the control should be considered active / selected.
 Defaults to `false`.

-- `leftDivider: ?boolean` - Whether a divider should be shown to the left of the control button.
-Defaults to `false`.
+To create divisions between sets of controls within the same `BlockControls` element, passing `controls` instead as a nested array (array of arrays of objects).
+A divider will be shown between each set of controls.

 ### `Editable`